-As the news, information and entertainment media industries rapidly evolve, it is an exciting time to study the production of media messages and products and their many roles in our lives.
+As the news, information and entertainment media industries rapidly evolve and sometimes converge, it is an exciting time to study the production of media messages and products and their many roles in our lives.

 The mission of the Department of Media Studies and Production is to prepare students to become responsible communicators as they create, critique and analyze media content designed for audiences in a global society.

-The media content includes commercial and corporate media presentations in genres including information (news and documentary), music, comedy, sports, drama, and persuasion, and is distributed nationally and internationally via mass and personal electronic media including radio and television, mp3 and other audio recording media, the Internet, DVDs, and more.
+The media content includes commercial and corporate media presentations in genres including information (news and documentary), music, comedy, sports, drama, and persuasion, and is distributed nationally and internationally via mass and personal electronic media including radio and television and audio recording media, the Internet, DVDs, and more.

 The media institutions we train students for create (e.g., production studios), distribute (e.g., television and radio networks) and analyze (e.g., audience measurement companies) media products.
 MSP students reflect on media content and institutions – think about them purposefully and critically – and analyze them systematically via formal research tools such as participant observation, interviews, surveys, experiments, and content analysis.